-TL-0015 — Disposal of PERM-A-BARRIER® VPL/VPL LT Waste and Used Containers Technical Letter
+TL-0015 — Disposal of PERM-A-BARRIER® VPL/VPL LT Waste and Used Containers Technical Letter (US Version)

 Although PERM-A-BARRIER® VPL/VPL LT is a relatively safe in use and storage and is classified as non-under the U.S. Environmental Protection Agency Department of Transport regulations, it is important waste materials be disposed of in a safe and mentally conscious way and in accordance with appropriate local regulations.